The Department of Campus Safety is the first contact and first responder for all campus emergencies.

-Dialing 911 from a non-campus phone will reach the county emergency services dispatcher, which is less desirable because calling Public Safety will provide faster fire, ambulance and police response.
+Dialing 911 from a non-campus phone will reach the county emergency services dispatcher, which is less desirable because calling Campus Safety will provide faster fire, ambulance and police response.
 Outside responders will not be familiar with the names, locations or fastest routes to particular buildings.
-When you call Public Safety, they will send immediate assistance, call outside emergency responders for you and direct them to the scene.
+When you call Campus Safety, they will send immediate assistance, call outside emergency responders for you and direct them to the scene.

 The time to become familiar with emergency procedures is before an emergency.